btanghe/rpi-PWM/README.md

 Some additional information

-Because the memory mapped io registers of the bcm2835 pwm hardware are spreaded over the memory mapped io, gpio config 0x20200004 - clk config 0x201010A0 - pwm configuration 0x2020C000 I've used the base address of the memory mapped io so I can use positive offsets

-this give some nasty stuff in for instance, /proc/iomem
+This driver doesn't change the pin configuration of the pin and doesn't change the pwm clock divider.
+You can use the pinmux and the clock subsystem of the linux kernel.
+If you want to do is quick and durty, you can use the /dev/mem implementation of http://www.airspayce.com/mikem/bcm2835/ with this 2 lines (1Mhz pwm clock)

+	bcm2835_gpio_fsel(PIN, BCM2835_GPIO_FSEL_ALT5);
+	bcm2835_pwm_set_clock(19);